 La Vallée-de-l’Or fires the imagination.
-The name burns with mystery, synonymous with great explorers, treasures, gold rushes, boom towns, urbane worldliness, things country and western, and more still.
+The name burns with mystery, synonymous with great explorers, treasures, gold rushes, boom towns, cosmopolitanism, things country and western, and still more.
 That era of upheaval is not so long ago.
-It still marks the architecture of many municipalities in La Vallée-de-l’Or… False fronts are still found here and […]
+It still marks the architecture of many municipalities in La Vallée-de-l’Or… False fronts are still found here and there […]

 I was born in Amos.
 I grew up in Amos.
 But until recently, I didn’t really know the area.
 Often, you hesitate to be a tourist in your own back yard.
 Too busy, maybe.